dmjz/BLP/readme.md

 ![Black-Litterman model](docs/blp.PNG)

+Source: Idzorek, T. M. (2004, July 20).
+A STEP-BY-STEP GUIDE TO THE BLACK-LITTERMAN MODEL.

 ## A portfolio optimizer based on the Black-Litterman model

 (Note: "returns" always refers to returns in excess of the risk-free rate)